-From the trailblazers who implement connections programs to the all-star enthusiasts who never miss coffee with colleagues, success frequently boils down to how a team brings its own flavor to their connections.
+From the trailblazers who find new ways to connect their teams to the all-star enthusiasts who never miss coffee with colleagues, success frequently boils down to how a team brings its own flavor to their connections.

 As your team ramps up planning for the year ahead, we wanted to share a few of the most interesting and exciting ways we’ve seen teams use Donut to create successful connections.
 That’s why we’re highlighting stories, tips, and tricks from our top 12 most successful users and teams of the year.
 Whether you’re an individual contributor from a small startup or the manager of a globally distributed team, we hope you’ll find some inspiration to level-up your pairings in 2020.